RPi-Distro/chromium/README.md

 ## Problems Building a New Stable Release

 Building the first stable release of a new series will likely run into problems applying patches AND build errors.
 We are actively trying to drop the number of patches carried by our packaging to make this less likely, but it will always be an issue.
-TODO: document checking experimental, grabbing upstream/ diffs, vendoring/unbundling, etc.
+TODO: document checking experimental for patches fixing issues, grabbing upstream/ diffs, vendoring/unbundling, etc.